Pink haired, tattooed, skydives, or maybe has 3 kids. Everyone is unique, so why do we market to everyone exactly the same?

 It’s time to start writing down questions that could point people toward one of the outcomes.

 With AccessAlly Pro you can add different “weights” to each question.

 So for example, if you’re doing a quiz where you’re assessing someone’s readiness for adopting a puppy, or which dog breed they might do best with…

 One of the questions might be more heavily weighted, like if you’re asking if “this person has ever had a dog before” or if “they have a small child who is afraid of dogs.”

-Another question might be less heavily weighted (meaning that it won’t impact the results as much), like asking what their favorite fur color is… Which may impact which breed they end up with in the end, but isn't as important a consideration as some of the other factors.
+Another question might be less heavily weighted (meaning that it won’t impact the results as much), like asking what their favorite fur color is.
+This may impact which breed they end up with in the end but isn’t as important a consideration as some of the other factors.

 Spend time during this part of the process to make sure that each question is worded in a way that connects with the outcomes you’ve chosen… and yes, you might also come up with questions that don’t make much of a difference to the outcome.
 It’s up to you if you want to use them or just skip them completely for the sake of clarity and accuracy.